SepehrSal/911-Calls-Project/README.md

 dmap = {0:'Mon',1:'Tue',2:'Wed',3:'Thu',4:'Fri',5:'Sat',6:'Sun'}
 df['Day of Week']=df['Day of Week'].map(dmap)

-* fill in some month missing information by plotting the information and groupby
+* Fill in some month missing information by plotting the information and groupby

 ![filling](https://user-images.githubusercontent.com/121250443/210861491-c8a9a262-26f9-42e2-b79e-b175fcb46690.png)

-* creating heatmaps with seaborn and our data.
+* Creating heatmaps with seaborn and our data.
 We'll first need to restructure the dataframe so that the columns become the Hours and the Index becomes the Day of the Week

 ![heatmap](https://user-images.githubusercontent.com/121250443/210861789-45263402-8052-45ba-b95c-1ed3918dafdd.png)

 # Scatter plots on maps

-* plot out the location of calls for fire Reason using lng and lat data
+* Plot out the location of calls for fire Reason using lng and lat data

 ![newplot (3)](https://user-images.githubusercontent.com/121250443/210862520-5a91066b-23d0-4d8d-ab98-01daca4a17ae.png)